-Continuing San Acacio program in 2024
+Continuing San Acacio program in 2025

-Planned 2024 drilling at the Zacatecas project includes programs for developing a new resource estimate, metallurgical testing, brownfields exploration, and greenfields exploration, including:
+Planned 2025 drilling at the Zacatecas project includes programs for developing a new resource estimate, metallurgical testing, brownfields exploration, and greenfields exploration, including:

-- 1. On February 5, 2024, Defiance clarified certain Technical Disclosure related to the San Acacio Project.
-As a result, the Company has withdrawn the report containing the 2014 San Acacio Resource Estimate and has begun the preparation of a new technical report for the property. - 2.
-Historical resource expansion drilling that will be focused in the resource area, designed to delineate additional tonnage of mineralisation outside of the previous resource estimates. - Brownfields exploration designed to test newly recognized hanging wall and footwall vein splays, offset structures at depth, and additional targets in close proximity to the historical workings. - 4.
-Commencement of a program of surface trenching over the Veta Grande structure. - 5.
-Permits will be submitted for additional exploration holes as a follow up to the propertywide surface geochemistry and mapping program at San Acacio.
+- 1. Historical resource expansion drilling that will be focused in the resource area, designed to delineate additional tonnage of mineralisation outside of the previous resource estimates. - 2.
+Brownfields exploration designed to test newly recognized hanging wall and footwall vein splays, offset structures at depth, and additional targets in close proximity to the historical workings. - 3.
+Commencement of a program of surface trenching over the Veta Grande structure. - 4.
+Permits will be submitted for additional exploration holes as a follow up to the property-wide surface geochemistry and mapping program at San Acacio.